-202.2 The following procedures shall apply with respect to the application for a sanction in Niagara LSC:
+202.2 202.2 The following procedures shall apply with respect to the application for a sanction in Niagara LSC:

-A. Applications for a sanction to conduct an invitational, closed or Niagara designated meet during any short or long course season shall be completed in a manner prescribed by and submitted to the Administrative Vice Chairman or Meet Sanction Coordinator with payment, not less than fourteen (14) days prior to the Spring or Fall meeting of the House of Delegates, as applicable.
+A. Applications for a sanction to conduct an invitational, restricted or Niagara designated meet shall be completed in a manner prescribed by and submitted to the Administrative Vice Chairman or Meet Sanction Coordinator with payment, not less than fourteen (14) days prior to the Spring or Fall meeting of the House of Delegates, as applicable.

-B. The Administrative Vice Chairman or Meet Sanction Coordinator shall then prepare a tentative calendar for such season based on applications received for review and action by the Executive Committee.
+B. The Administrative Vice Chairman or Meet Sanction Coordinator shall then prepare a tentative calendar for such season based on applications received for review and action by the Board of Directors.

-Each geographic region [Buffalo, Rochester, Southern Tier and Syracuse] will be permitted one ‘open meet’ sanction OR unlimited ‘closed meet’ sanctions on the ‘fall-winter’ calendar for any given date.

-Each geographic region [Buffalo, Rochester, Southern Tier and Syracuse] will be permitted two ‘open meet’ sanctions OR unlimited ‘closed meet’ sanctions on the ‘spring-summer’ calendar for any given date.
+Each geographic region [Buffalo, Rochester, Southern Tier and Syracuse] will be permitted two ‘open meet’ sanctions on the calendar for any given date.
+The second sanction will be issued as long as one meet is an LCM format.
+Unlimited ‘restricted meet’ sanctions will be permitted when there is no open meet on the calendar for any given date (see H below for an exemption).

-C. No application shall be considered and no sanctions shall be issued for invitational, closed or swim league meets proposed to be held on ‘closed’ dates on which a Niagara LSC meet, as designated by the Executive Committee, is being held in the Niagara LSC.
+C. No application shall be considered, and no sanctions shall be issued for invitational or restricted meets proposed to be held on a ‘closed Niagara date’ on which a Niagara LSC meet, as designated by the Executive Committee, is being held in the Niagara LSC.

-D. Following action by the Executive Committee the tentative calendar shall be posted on Niagara LSC’s website no fewer than seven (7) days prior to the Spring or Fall meeting of the House of Delegates.
+D. Following action by the Board of Directors the tentative calendar shall be posted on Niagara LSC’s website no fewer than seven (7) days prior to the Spring or Fall meeting of the House of Delegates.

 E. At each spring and fall meeting, the House of Delegates shall, by majority vote, of those present, approve and adopt a final calendar, for the short or long course calendar in question.

-F. Leagues shall submit to the Administrative Vice Chairman or Meet Sanction Coordinator a calendar of ‘closed league meets’ by the spring or fall meeting of the House of Delegates, as applicable.
+F. Leagues shall submit to the Administrative Vice Chairman or Meet Sanction Coordinator a calendar of league meets by the spring or fall meeting of the House of Delegates, as applicable.

-Closed League meets included on the submitted calendar will not incur a sanction fee except for the league championship meet which will follow the standard sanction procedure and fee.
+League meets included on the submitted calendar will not incur a sanction fee except for the league championship meet which will follow the standard sanction procedure and fee.

 Not less than 10 days prior to the meet a completed meet packet and sanction application must be submitted to the Administrative Vice Chairman or Meet Sanction Coordinator.
 Meets being applied for less than 10 days prior to the start of the meet will incur the $50/meet/day fee.

-Applications for meets received that are not included on the calendar submitted to the Administrative Vice Chairman or Meet Sanction Coordinator will incur the standard sanction fee.
+Applications for meets received that are not included on the League calendar submitted to the Administrative Vice Chairman or Meet Sanction Coordinator will incur the standard sanction fee.

 G. Following adoption of the final calendar, the Administrative Vice Chairman or Meet Sanction Coordinator shall issue the sanctions for all meets included thereon.

-H. Once the calendar for any season has been established by the House of Delegates, sanctions for ‘open meets’ may be issued only for open dates during that season, and only by action of the Executive Committee, Administrative Vice Chair or Meet Sanction Coordinator.
-Sanctions for ‘closed meets’ may be issued for closed dates during that season, but only with the permission of the meet host(s) of the open meet(s) on those dates, and only by action of the Executive Committee, Administrative Vice Chair or Meet Sanction Coordinator.
+H. Once the calendar for any season has been established by the House of Delegates, sanctions may be issued only for open dates during that season, and only by action of the Board of Directors, Administrative Vice Chair or Meet Sanction Coordinator.
+Sanctions for ‘restricted meets’ may be issued for conflicting dates, but only with the permission of the meet host(s) of the open meet(s) on those dates, and only by action of the Board of Directors, Administrative Vice Chair or Meet Sanction Coordinator.

 I. Sanction applications received less than ten (10) days prior to the start date of a meet will incur an additional fee in accordance with the fee schedule.

-J. For purposes of the above sections, a ‘closed meet’ is defined as any USA Swimming sanctioned meet that does not permit all Niagara Swimming members to enter and participate.
+J. For purposes of the above sections, a ‘restricted meet’ is defined as any USA Swimming sanctioned meet that does not permit all Niagara Swimming members to enter and participate.